Space Ranger5.1 (latest), printed on 08/04/2021

-NOTE: Loupe Browser 4.1 makes several changes to the navigation interface from previous releases.
-Click here for a complete list of features new to Loupe Browser 4.1.
+NOTE: Spatial Enrichment is new with Loupe Browser 5.1!
+Click here for a complete list of features new to Loupe Browser 5.1.

 The following image provides an overview of the key components of the Loupe Browser interface.
 Each of these components are described in more detail below.

 |Pan - Move the image up and down, or left and right.|